|

 "That's us!"
 Bri was reluctant to move because he wasn't a

-whoever he wants."
+gave you permission."
 "I warrant," Wexli confirmed to Bri; his

 calmly.